 - Read your list.
-It can be very helpful to carry with you a list of the reasons you want to eat healthy, because it can be hard to remember such things when you get a craving.
+It can be very helpful to carry a list of the reasons you want to eat healthy, as it can be hard to remember such things when you get a craving.

 - Don’t starve yourself.
 Try to prevent yourself from becoming too hungry between meals.

-If you can eat junk food every now and then without bingeing and without it ruining your progress, then do it.
+If you can eat junk food every now and then without binging and ruining your progress, then do it.

 That means you are one of the lucky people who can enjoy these things in moderation.

-But if you are like me and just can not control yourself at all around such foods, then you should try to avoid them as much as possible.
+But if you just cannot control yourself at all around such foods, try to avoid them as much as possible.

 Giving in to a craving will just feed the addiction.